kberg/chai-deep-equal-ignore-undefined/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![CI Status](https://github.com/DanielKurtjak/chai-deep-equal-ignore-undefined/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/DanielKurtjak/chai-deep-equal-ignore-undefined/actions/workflows/test.yml)

-Ignore keys with undefined value to compare from a deep equal operation with chai [expect](http://chaijs.com/api/bdd/).
+This plugin allows you to ignore properties with undefined values when performing deep equal comparisons, using `deepEqualIgnoreUndefined` method and chai's expect or assert API.

+It is useful when you have properties within asserting objects that have undefined values and you want to exclude them from the comparison.
+This plugin works with both objects and arrays of objects, including those with circular references.
+By using this plugin, you can ensure that only the defined properties are considered during the comparison.

 ## Why?

-Sometimes you will have properties within asserting objects which have undefined value.
-This plugin ignore those properties from comparison.
+Sometimes, when performing deep equal comparisons, you may encounter properties within asserting objects that have undefined values.
+This plugin allows you to ignore those properties during the comparison.

-Works with both objects and array of objects with or without circular references.
+It works with both objects and arrays of objects, including those with circular references.
+By using this plugin, you can ensure that only the defined properties are considered during the comparison.

-Assert and expect API are supported
+Both the assert and expect API are supported, making it easy to integrate into your testing framework.

+If you have any questions or encounter any issues, please create an issue [here](https://github.com/DanielKurtjak/chai-deep-equal-ignore-undefined/issues).

+This plugin is licensed under the MIT License.

 ## Installation